Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Operate/WDS trainer guide - Azure Stack Operate.md

     -   Azure Storage blobs will be used for hosting private and public PDF files as well as for implementing Cloud Witness for SQL Server Always On Availability Group.

-    -   Azure Storage queues will replace MSMQ to provide the message queuing functionality
+    -   Azure Storage queues will replace MSMQ to provide the message queuing functionality.

     -   Azure Functions will replace the Windows services.